We don't just talk cars ... we teach how to buy them.

 Ratings are through the roof as well.
 To name just a few: Pick the year, it's pretty much an annual winner of Edmunds.com's prestigious "Consumers Most Wanted" and "Editors Most Wanted" awards.
 It's one of Cars.com's "Best Bets" and J.D.
 Power gives it its top rating for Performance, Style, and Feature And Accessory Quality.

-And the current Corvette generation, known as the C6, is the best yet ... from 0 to 60 in less than 5 seconds, the 1/4 mile in less than 13 and a top speed of 180 mph.
+The Corvette's sixth generation, for example, known as the C6 and produced through 2013, was yet another step up ... going from 0 to 60 in less than 5 seconds, the 1/4 mile in less than 13 and a top speed of 180 mph.
 And that's for the standard vette.

 The Z06 hits 60 mph in the low 4's, does the 1/4 in the low 12's and top speed approaches 200 mph.